Super-Young Inflammation

 Insulin resistance can lead to difficulty losing weight, distinct abdominal fat, fatigue, bloating and sugar cravings.
 Identifying insulin resistance early and committing to lifestyle changes can ultimately help the progression to diabetes.

-Inadequate recovery from exercise or overtraining can result in inflammation and muscle damage.
+Inadequate recovery from exercise or overtraining can be associated with inflammation and muscle damage.
 In addition to c-reactive protein and creatine kinase, this panel also measures homocysteine which is another recognised risk factor for cardiovascular disease, as well as osteoporosis and Alzheimer’s.

 Homocysteine is an amino acid that’s regulated by the body’s methylation process, which supports detoxification, energy production, and nervous system health.
 If methylation is not functioning efficiently, homocysteine can build up, which may raise the risk of heart and and neurological issues.